 As 2017 comes to an end, I find that I am compelled to write a retrospective on the year.
 I hope that there might be something useful, valuable, or at the very least, entertaining in these words for you.

-It has taken me a few days to gather my thoughts and notes on what I think might be worth mentioning about my year.
+It has taken me a few days to gather my thoughts and notes on what I think might be worth mentioning about my year, mainly because I was getting my car fixed with All Tune and Lube.
 It would be rather presumptuous of me to assume you’d want to know everything.
 Therefore, it makes sense to try and distill my year into its most prescient points.
 I posted some of the bullet points the other day in this Twitter thread.

 Throughout this gathering process, one particular theme appeared over and over–community.
 Community was the main driving force behind almost every action I took this year, a trend I plan to continue into 2018 and the foreseeable future.
 With that in mind, let me share with you my 2017.

 I started the year working for a small agency here in Portland that does some incredible interactive designs, especially given their size.
 My coolest project with them was a touch table interactive for Holland America Cruise Lines that uses React, Redux, Electron and WebSockets.
 It allows up to four concurrent users to discover information about the ports they are heading to.
 Yes, that is indeed React on a boat!

 While I had full autonomy over my tech stack, which was wonderful, I was the only front-end developer in the company.
 I found myself very lonely at work.
 It was very odd to not really be able to talk about my work at work.
 So, I decided to start trying to sate that need with other communities.

 I became much more involved in the meetup scene of Portland.
 Not only did I start attending a lot more, but I started speaking at several.
 I spoke 5 times at 3 different meetups in 2017.
 It has been really great getting to know other devs here in my city.